twome/pinguno/docs/bugs.md

 ## Listing bugs here in lieu of a proper bug tracker format/app, so this is portable to different repo/project systems

+- have to repeatedly hit Ctrl+C to properly exit (chokidar/nodemon/process.spawn subprocesses?)

+- does uptime calculate the time-span of each ping/failure? it needs to do that rather than just assuming every ping covers the same amount of up/downtime

 - readJSONIntoSession is not correctly placing combinedList pings into targets
 - readJSONintosession or updatetargetconnectionstatus/updateglobalconnectionstatus is not properly setting last good/bad ping